FrancoLinares/SwiftlyChallenge/README.md

 This exponentially increases the fluidity and efficiency of the project.
 Providers were not used to reduce latency and due to time issues.

+Important!: The API is being used in insecure mode (without SSL) because the Star Wars API SSL certificates expired.
+When the API will have SSL certificate again you can modify the `API_BASE_URL` by adding `https://`

 ## Installation Instructions

 Run `yarn install` to install dependencies